asylshdad249-ops/Python_pregect/README.md

 # 👨‍💻 About Me

 Hello!
-I'm **Aseel Shaddad**, a Computer Science student passionate about programming, software development, and technology.
+I'm **Aseel Rukban**, a Computer Science student passionate about programming, software development, and technology.

 I enjoy learning new technologies, solving programming problems, and building projects that improve my skills.